WD-Scott/MonteCarlo-Simulator/README.md

 ###### Parameters:
 - None
 ###### Returns:
-A pandas df with the counts of each face value per roll.
+A Pandas df with the counts of each face value per roll.
 Includes indexes for the roll number and columns showing die face values.
 ##### ``jackpot(self)``:
 A method that computes how many times the game resulted in all faces being identical and returns an integer for the number of times to the user.
 Stores the results as a dataframe of jackpot results in a public attribute.
 ###### Parameters:
 - None
 ###### Returns:
-A pandas df with the rows for when a jackpot occurred, including:
+A Pandas df with the rows for when a jackpot occurred, including:
 - the roll number
 - the die number
 - the respective face rolled